Cumulants, Spreadability and the Campbell-Baker-Hausdorff Series

-\end{proof} Since $w(\tau,\eta,\pi) \neq0$ for $\bar{\tau} \leq \bar{\eta}, \tau \leq \pi$ and in general the expectation values $\varphi_\tau(X_1,X_2,\dots,X_n)$ among different $\tau$ do not cancel each other, we cannot expect the vanishing of cumulants without further assumptions.
+Observe that $w(\tau,\eta,\pi) \neq0$ for $\bar{\tau} \leq \bar{\eta}, \tau \leq \pi$ and since in general the expectation values $\varphi_\tau(X_1,X_2,\dots,X_n)$ among different $\tau$ do not cancel each other, we cannot expect the vanishing of cumulants without further assumptions.
 However we can express cumulants with independent entries also in terms of cumulants of lower orders.
 In this case it turns out that the coefficients are determined by the number of plateaux.

-\begin{lem} Let $\eta, \tau \in\OSP_n$ such that $\bar{\tau} \leq \bar{\eta}$, then the restriction of the map $\Psi\restr_{[\tau,\hat{1}_n]}$ from Proposition~\ref{prop:OSPintervals} establishes a poset isomorphism
+\begin{lem} Let $\eta, \tau \in\OSP_n$ such that $\bar{\tau} \leq \bar{\eta}$, then the restriction of the map $\Psi\restr_{[\tau,\hat{1}_n]}$ from Proposition~\ref{app:prop:OSPintervals} establishes a poset isomorphism

 where $1 \leq q_i \leq n$ are the lengths of the level runs and the number $r$ is equal to $\abs{\tau}-\plat_\eta(\tau)$.
 In particular, there is an ordered set partition $\sigma_{\max{}}^{\mathrm{pla}}(\tau,\eta)$ such that